yunapahk/doctor_who_react/README.md

 ```

 ## Thinking in React
-- By now, it should be pretty obvious that React is a pretty different approach than using server side templating like we did in the previous unit.
+- By now, it should be pretty obvious that React is a pretty different approach than using server side templating.

-- Take a few minutes to read over
+- Read over
 [Thinking in React](https://triplebyte.com/blog/how-to-think-in-react)

 ## Set Up